NawaMan/WorkSpace/README.md

 ### 9. Keep Alive
 Keep the container around after it stop.
 - By default, once the container stop, it will be removed.
-- By using `--keep-alive`, the container will be keep around.
+- By using `--keep-alive`, the container will be kept around.
 - User can re-start the container using: `docker start <container-name>`.
 - To remove the **stop** container use: `docker rm <container-name>`.
 - To save the current state of a container as a new image: